 ADHD Assessments

-Our team follow NICE guidance and our assessments have been accepted by local authorities and NHS trusts, however we always recommend you check with your local area first before booking an independent assessment.
+We follow NICE guidelines, and our assessments are often accepted by local authorities and NHS trusts.
+We recommend checking with your local area before booking an independent assessment.

-Research suggests that autistic individuals are around 50-70% more likely to also have ADHD, that’s why we offer combined assessments for autism and ADHD and will always screen for both if you request an ADHD assessment or Autism assessment.
+Research shows autistic people are 50-70% more likely to also have ADHD.
+That’s why we offer combined assessments for autism and ADHD.
+If you request one type of assessment, we will screen for both if needed.

 Your journey with us for ADHD assessments